 - Whether it charges its smash attacks before using them

-- How often it taunts after a kill or after dealing significant knockback to an opponent
+- How often it taunts after a kill or after dealing noticeable knockback to an opponent

-- How often it uses its entire moveset, and which attacks it selects at the ledge
+- How often it uses each attack in its moveset, as well as which attacks it uses when standing at the ledge

 - Don’t train your FP against CPUs, other FPs, or in matches with more than one additional player.
 That is, you shouldn’t do any of these with the FP’s learning still on.
 If its learning is off, then it’s fine!
 You want to be in direct control of the moves and behaviors your FP learns, and that’s not possible if you have it fight other CPU-controlled characters with its learning still on.
 FPs are easily overwhelmed in matches containing more than 2 total players.
 If there are more than 2 FPs in any given match, there’s a small possibility that they all freeze and just stand there forever.
 So be careful!

 - Be careful going off-stage.
 Ideally, you’d read this post first, and then move on to one of our character guides.
 Said guides will tell you if off-stage play is optimal for the given fighter, and which moves you should use when edgeguarding.
-Remember that FP recoveries are hard-coded; this means you can’t teach one to self-destruct or recover “incorrectly”.
-It also means fighters like Bayonetta are stuck messing up their recoveries for good — or until a patch fixes their behavior.
+Remember that FP recoveries are hard-coded; this means you can’t teach one to mix up its recovery to keep its opponents guessing.
+It also means fighters like Bayonetta are stuck messing up their recoveries for good — or at least until a patch fixes their behavior.

 - Either shield a lot or don’t use defensive maneuvers at all.
-Many new trainers complain about their FP rolling too often.
+Many new trainers complain about their FPs rolling too often.
 As a result, you should avoid rolling as you train yours.
 For good measure, you can also avoid spot dodging, air dodging, and tech rolls as well.
-If you’re training a competitive FP, you should teach it to shield a lot.
-You can do this by parrying its attacks (and perhaps using a Spirit team with Easier Perfect Shield bonuses) or just flickering your shield over and over again.
+If you’re training a competitive amiibo, you should teach it to shield a lot.
+You can do this by shield flickering, which is when you press the shield button over and over to continuously put up your shield and take it down again.
+FPs see this as you inputting a parry, so they’ll pick up on this technique before too long.
 If you’re training a Raid Boss, you might be better off taking no defensive actions, as they are hard-coded to an extent (the FP will always use them no matter what, but they can learn to use them even more through additional training).

 AI Flaws & Exploits

 There are some things you just won’t be able to teach your amiibo to deal with, unfortunately.
 Super Smash Bros.
-Ultimate’s AI is the strongest in the whole series, but it’s still very flawed.
+Ultimate’s AI is the most intelligent in the whole series, but it’s still very flawed.
 For one, it generally can’t detect things it can’t see.
 This might seem obvious, but think of it this way: the Figure Player has to see something with its “eyes” to be able to notice it.
-Meaning it can’t tell how much damage an opponent has taken, if the enemy’s attack has super armor active (in which case it will try to challenge it and fail terribly), or if team attack is on.
+Meaning it can’t always tell how much damage an opponent has taken, or if the enemy’s attack has super armor active (in which case it will try to challenge it and fail terribly), or – perhaps most disappointingly – if team attack is on.
 And there’s no way around these things: they’re just flaws we have to accept.
 As you might expect, a lot of characters have AI flaws that are specific just to them.
 We talk more about those in our character guides and wiki pages, so rather than list them all here, feel free to check out our post on the fighter you’re thinking of.
-If they’ve got a noticeable AI flaw, we’ll mention it on their corresponding pages, so no worries there.
+If they’ve got a noticeable AI flaw, we’ll mention it on their corresponding pages.

-To summarize this entire post in one sentence: FPs are simultaneously smart and dumb.
+To summarize this entire post in one sentence, FPs are simultaneously smart and dumb.
 On one hand, they can utilize hard-coded combos that occasionally end up looking cool!
 On the other, you can’t teach them how to recover, they sometimes spam moves, and they can sometimes spiral out of control with taunting.
-Training a strong amiibo requires a certain degree of finesse, and it may take you an attempt or two before you wind up with a good one.
+Training a strong amiibo requires a certain degree of finesse, and it may take you an attempt or three before you wind up with a good one.
 Your next step should be to check out our character guides; the general info outlined here will apply to every fighter you can think of.
-And if you still have questions, feel free to join our Discord server and ask.
+And if you still have questions, feel free to join our Discord community and ask around.
 We’ll be happy to explain whatever it is you’re wondering about.
+If our guides have helped you out, we’d appreciate it if you take a look at our Patreon page or donation box to help keep the site up and running.
 Until next time — happy training!

 If you would like to read more amiibo training guides, please follow this link.